alyssoncs/SemanticServer/docs/api/api.md

 ### **POST**  `/mhubs`
 #### Register a new mhub
 This operation inserts a new mhub, expressed in the JSON format, into the Semantic Server.
 **Note that all mhub fields are required**.
-If everymhub goes well, Semantic Server returns a response with HTTP status code 201 (CREATED), otherwise it returns a response with HTTP status code 400 (BAD REQUEST).
+If everything goes well, Semantic Server returns a response with HTTP status code 201 (CREATED), otherwise it returns a response with HTTP status code 400 (BAD REQUEST).

  * Full URL: `http://localhost:8080/api` **`/mhubs`**
  * HTTP Method: **POST**